-The badlands of British Columbia’s Lower North Thompson Valley transform into lush ranchland, forests, and mountains as you make your way through the valley.
+This is our story, the story of the Lower North Thompson Valley.
+It’s where the badlands transform into lush ranchland, forests, and mountains.
 The rounded slopes of the Monashee Mountains watch over fields of alfalfa as ranchers ride the range.
 Adams Lake cradles the land and all its history, while the Adams River patiently waits for the sockeye to return each year.
 Hundreds of lakes, filled with the famous fighting Kamloops Trout, dot the valley, most only a short drive off the main highway.
 Drop your line from any dock or boat and you’re bound to get a nibble no matter what the time of year.

 Welcome to British Columbia’s Wilderness

 Wild, rustic and irresistible is how visitors and locals describe the Lower North Thompson Valley.
 With a population of fewer than 7,000 people in an area of 1550 sq. km (600 sq mi) there’s plenty to explore between the towns and hamlets of the area.

 Our story is one of First Nations people, pioneering spirits and a tenacity for getting things done.
 The folks here love life.
 You can see it in their smiles and if you have a moment, they’ll be sure to strike up a conversation with you at the local coffee shop or Farmers’ Market.
 They love to share a good fish story too!

 The locals here are a hardy bunch who embody the word community.
 Back in 2003, a major forest fire, known as the McLure Fire, swept through the area and destroyed homes and businesses, including the Louis Creek sawmill.
 Over 3,000 people were forced to evacuate.
 That did not deter the people of the Lower North Thompson Valley.
 They rebuilt their community and erected a wildfire dragon monument to honour the tenacity and kindheartedness of the people who fought the fire and those who helped rebuild the community.